anuragchandr/byteverse25/README.md

-# NutriLink — Nourishing Bharat, Intelligently
+# NutriSetu — Nourishing Bharat, Intelligently

-**NutriLink** is a digital initiative dedicated to redefining how India understands and adopts nutritional practices — by making them comprehensible, accessible, and actionable for every individual.
+**NutriSetu** is a digital initiative dedicated to redefining how India understands and adopts nutritional practices — by making them comprehensible, accessible, and actionable for every individual.

 ---